-(Of course, this does not mean that there would be twice as many dBc in a 2-Hz bandwidth, as decibels are a logarithmic measure; therefore an interpretation as “dBc per hertz” would not be appropriate!)
+- (Of course, this does not mean that there would be twice as many dBc in a 2-Hz bandwidth, as decibels are a logarithmic measure; therefore an interpretation as “dBc per hertz” would not be appropriate!)

 - dBm = dB relative to a reference power of 1 mW.
 This is often used to specify absolute power levels, e.g. of the saturated output power of a fiber amplifier.
 For example, 23 dBm correspond to 102.3 × 1 mW = 200 mW.